 - Locate your condensate pipe.
 This will be a white pipe that comes out of the wall behind your boiler and runs directly into an outside drain.

-- Starting from the top and working your way down, pour the water over the pipe until the ice within has melted.
+- Starting from the top and working your way down, apply the water (or wrap the hot water bottle/heat pack) over the pipe until the ice within has melted.

 - Reset your boiler and it should work as normal.

-How to stop your condensing pipe freezing again
+How to stop your condensing pipe from freezing

 Reduce the amount of outside pipe

-The waste should fall as directly and steeply as possible so that gravity can help it along.
-The fewer bends in the pipe, the better.
-A lot of waste pipes are not installed according to the manufacturer’s instructions, with some running almost horizontally.
+- Use gravity – pipes should fall as directly and steeply as possible.
+The fewer bends the better.
 If your pipe isn't at a steep angle, the water spends longer in the pipe and is more likely to freeze.
-Again, if you need to change the angle of the condensate pipe, you will need to pay for a heating engineer.
+If you need to change the angle of the condensate pipe, you will need a heating engineer to do so.

-If you're buying a new boiler, then consider one with a 'siphon trap' type of condensate (water) release – it's only available on certain models.
-This releases the water in one amount, reducing the risk of freezing.
+- Have a siphon trap – if you're getting a new boiler, consider one with a 'siphon trap' type of condensate water release.
+It's only available on certain models.
+It releases the water in one amount, which reduces the risk of freezing.

 Reliable boilers and boiler repairs

-If your boiler is consistently developing costly faults, then it could be time for a new one.
-At Which? the boilers we recommend on our page are only from brands that have an excellent reliability rating, are loved by their customers, and are well respected by heating engineers.
+If your boiler is consistently developing costly faults, it could be time for a new one.